-COMMUNITY .....
-Kitsap County, Washington
+6 KITSAP COUNTY

-POPULATION.....
-260,000
+1

-LOCATION . . . . . . . . .
-Across the Puget Sound from Seattle and bordered by rural communities on the west.
-It is the third most densely populated county in the state.
+Ů

-SPECIFIC EMC ISSUE.....
-Existing codes did not cover electronic signs.
+COMMUNITY Kitsap County, Washington POPULATION 260,000 WASH LOCATION Across the Puget Sound from Seattle and bordered by rural in the state SPECIFIC EMC ISSUE Existing codes did not cover electronic signs. in the state.